taranchauhan/angular-tour-of-heroes-ngrx/README.md

 ## Running locally

 - Run `npm install` to install the dependencies
-- Run `ng serve` to start up the development server;
+- Run `ng serve` to start up the development server

 ## Development server